 Learn more about Lake Russell below

-Lake Russell water levels are bouncing around 474.9 (full pool is 475.00) and the lake is clear.
-Morning surface water temperatures are down to about 59 degrees.
+Lake Russell water levels are down to 474.23 (full pool is 475.00) and the lake is almost too clear, minus a pollen line around the shore.
+Morning surface water temperatures range from about 59 on the main lake to 60 in the creeks.

-Lake Russell water levels are bouncing around 474.93 (full pool is 475.00) and the lake is relatively clear.
-Morning surface water temperatures are still about 67-68 degrees.
+Lake Russell water levels are down to 474.00 (full pool is 475.00) and the main lake is clear with some stain in the back of creeks.
+Morning surface water temperatures range from about 58 on the main lake to 60 in the creeks.

-Lake Russell water levels are bouncing around 474.8 (full pool is 475.00) and the lake is relatively clear.
-Morning surface water temperatures are still about 69-70 degrees.
+Lake Russell water levels are at 474.64 (full pool is 475.00) and the main lake is relatively clear although the back parts of some creeks are stained but clearing.
+Morning surface water temperatures range from about 55 on the main lake to 57 in the creeks.

 Read more fishing reports from Lake Russell and other popular places at the AHQ Report!